 - Bay and bow windows are a combination of three or more windows that extend beyond the main wall.
 Because of their placement, they are most often used for framing picture-perfect views in a great room.
 Their size can equate to large amounts of heat loss, however, so they should be used judiciously.

-is a strong plastic material that is used for its durability, energy efficiency and ability to stand up to the elements.
+- Vinyl is a strong plastic material that is used for its durability, energy efficiency and ability to stand up to the elements.
 This material will not fade in color, flake, peel or rot.
-Wood

-comes in a variety of species, such as fir, pine, mahogany or alder.
+- Wood comes in a variety of species, such as fir, pine, mahogany or alder.
 Each species has a range of characteristics, like grain, color and sap content, which contributes to its unique appearance.
-Clad-wood

-is a strong layer of metal on wood, providing extra protection and low-maintenance benefits with no exterior painting required.
-Aluminum
+- Clad-wood is a strong layer of metal on wood, providing extra protection and low-maintenance benefits with no exterior painting required.